-Distracted driving is defined as any non-driving activity that a driver engages in while behind the wheel.
+Distracted driving is the practice of driving while engaged in another activity.
 Since the invention of the car and other motorized vehicles, there have been several cases regarding distracted driving.
 Drivers, most times, are aware of the number of causes, consequences, and risks that this single act can bring.

 Distracted Driving Stats For 2020